 If you have high blood pressure, ask your doctor whether you should limit or stop drinking caffeinated beverages.
 If you're concerned about caffeine's effect on your blood pressure, try limiting the amount of caffeine you drink to 200 milligrams a day — about the same amount as is generally in two 8-ounce (237-milliliter) cups of brewed coffee.
 Keep in mind that the amount of caffeine in coffee and other beverages varies by brand and method of preparation.

 Also, if you have high blood pressure, avoid caffeine right before activities that naturally increase your blood pressure, such as exercise, weightlifting or hard physical labor.

-To see if caffeine might be raising your blood pressure, check your blood pressure within 30 to 120 minutes of drinking a cup of coffee or another caffeinated beverage.
-If your blood pressure increases by five to 10 points, you may be sensitive to the blood pressure raising effects of caffeine.
+To see if caffeine might be raising your blood pressure, check your blood pressure before drinking a cup of coffee or other caffeinated beverage and again 30 to 120 minutes afterward.
+If your blood pressure increases by about five to 10 points, you may be sensitive to the blood pressure raising effects of caffeine.
 If you plan to cut back on caffeine, do so gradually over several days to a week to avoid withdrawal headaches.